Santa Barbara County assistance programs.

 - Other resources are available and you can continue reading about Catholic Charities Santa Barbara assistance programs.

 Alexander House Foundation - This is a program that offers financial assistance and grants for housing to fixed income seniors and long time residents.
 Emergency grants are available for paying for rental deposits, moving, dental bills, prescription medications, medical expenses, clothes and food.
 (805) 966-3665.
-Read more on how to get prescription drugs in California.
+They even have medications, and find more details on how to get prescription drugs in California.

 Housing Authority of the County of Santa Barbara - This local non-profit agency help with a variety of housing issues.
 They develops and manage assistance programs for low-income households.
 Note that most are under high demand and have a waiting list.